-A: If you think you’re at risk of getting entangled on fishing lines, ropes, or kelp, you’re free to bring a dive knife with you.
+A: If you think you’re at risk of getting entangled on fishing lines, ropes, or kelp, you’re free to bring a line cutter with you.
 But then again, you should always carry it properly to prevent accidents.

 Q: When should I not bring a dive knife?

 A: You shouldn’t bring a dive knife if you’re planning to use it to ward off marine life.
 Doing so will only harm the creatures underwater.
 If you don’t have a clear use or training in using a dive knife, you’re better off not bringing one.